Hire in Peru

 Spanish is the official language of Peru and is spoken by approximately 84% of the population.
 A significant number of Peruvians speak Quechua languages, Aymara or other indigenous languages.

-Peru HR at a Glance
+Peruvian Human Resources at a Glance

 Peruvian legislation encompasses employee protections and workers’ rights applicable to Peru’s workforce of 16.1 million people.
 These provisions are spelled out across the 1993 Constitution, the 2002 ratification of the labor code and a series of international labor statutes Peru is a signatory to.